fukun07/neural-image-captioning/readme.md

 #### 1. model/

 We create a class for each of the models.
 Within the class, the Theano computation graph is defined and the parameters are initialized.
-Three attributes are necessary for a model class:
+Three members are necessary for a model class:

 - self.inputs: a list of Theano tensors containing all the needed inputs.

 - self.params: a list of parameters to be trained.
 Note that parameters not included in self.params will not be updated by optimizer.

-- self.costs: a list of loss, the 0-index loss will be used as objective function by optimizer.
+- self.costs: a list of loss, the 0-index loss will be used as the objective function by optimizer.

-These 3 attributes are important interfaces.
+These 3 members are important interfaces.
 All the model file are placed under codes/model/.
 Some common and basic layers such as mlp are defined in **layers.py**.

 #### 2. reader.py

 The reader is defined in **reader.py**.
 It reads all the needed data and manage the data feeding process.
-The users only need to call its method reader.iterate_batch() to get a new mini-batch of data.
+Users only need to call its method reader.iterate_batch() to get a new mini-batch of data.
 The reader uses multi-threading thus it can package next mini-batch when model is under training.

 You can partially load a dataset by setting **head** and **tail**, the index range of images.
 This is very useful in debugging when you do not want the whole dataset be loaded.